odsfn/aes/docs/installation.md

 #For development

+0.

-0. Get AES from repository
+Get AES from repository
+Check that you have installed mysql timezones, if not follow this instructions http://dev.mysql.com/doc/refman/5.1/en/mysql-tzinfo-to-sql.html

 1. Install Composer [http://getcomposer.org/].
 You may skip this step, but on the 4 step you shuld run: